 All RUIs created at a node are cached.
-When a new one is made, it is combined with any already existing ones - posand neg from the RUIs are added and the set of support and flagged node set are combined.
+When a new one is made, it is combined with any already existing ones - pos and neg from the RUIs are added and the set of support and flagged node set are combined.
 The output of the combination process is a set of new RUIs created since the message arrived at the node.
 The pos and neg portions of the RUIs in this set are used to determine if the rule node's inference rules can fire.
 A disadvantage of this approach is that some rules are difficult, but not impossible, to implement, such as negation introduction and proof by cases.
 For us, the advantages in capability outweigh the difficulties of implementation.
 If the RUI created from a message already exists in the cache, no work is done.
 This prevents re-derivations, and can cut cycles.
+When a rule fires, new u-infer messages are sent to the rule's consequents, informing them whether they should be asserted or negated.

-Figure 3 shows the process of deriving f in our running example.
+Figure 3 shows the process of deriving f in our initial example.
 We assume backward inference has been initiated, opening all the valves in the graph.
-First, in Figure 3a, messages about the truth of a, b, and c flow through i-channels to wft1.
+First, in Fig. 3a, messages about the truth of a, b, and c flow through i-channels to wft1.
 Since wft1 is and-entailment, each of its antecedents must be true for it to fire.
-Since they are, in Figure 3b the message that d is true flows through wftl's u-channel. d becomes asserted and reports its new status through its i-channel (Figure 3c).
-In Figure 3d, wft2 receives this information, and since it is an or-entailment rule and requires only a single antecedent to be true for it to fire, it reports to its consequents that they are now true, and cancels inference in e.
-Finally, in Figure 3e, f is asserted, and inference is complete.
+Since they are, in Fig. 3b the message that d is true flows through wft1's u-channel. d becomes asserted and reports its new status through its i-channel (Fig. 3c).
+In Fig. 3d, wft2 receives this information, and since it is an or-entailment rule and requires only a single antecedent to be true for it to fire, it reports to its consequents that they are now true, and cancels inference in e.
+Finally, in Fig. 3e, f is asserted, and inference is complete.